ethanliu/location-switcher-addon/README.md

 - Allows choosing an icon or custom image for each route.
 - Allows disabling routes without deleting.

+## How to build

+There's no any dependency of this plugin, however it use eslint to validate javascript files, uglifyjs and cleancss to remove comments and reduce the file size for production.

+    npm i -g uglifyjs
+    npm i -g cleancss
+    npm i -g eslint
+    npm i -g web-ext

+To build the plugin and archive for code review (without any minify)

+    build.sh <target>

+It will generate two archives for the specified target in the dist folder.

 ## Extension versions

 ### firefox